Naram-Sin of Akkad: In popular culture

 King Naram-Sin is a character in the 2021 video game House of Ashes, with the main plot occurring in his personal temple.
-In the game, he is the self-proclaimed "God King" of Akkad, and is engaged in a war with the Gutians after being cursed by the god Enlil; whom he angered after the sacking his temple.
+In the game, he is the self-proclaimed "God King" of Akkad, and is engaged in a war with the Gutians after being cursed by the god Enlil; whom he angered after the sacking of his temple.
 Naram-Sin was voiced and motion captured by Sami Karim.